Dollar dips, set for smallest annual gain in 6 years

 “As (inflation) accelerates, countries are less likely to cut rates and maybe, possibly, conceivably some countries could start thinking about hiking rates, which would encourage monetary policy divergence.”

-Elsewhere, the euro rose for a sixth straight session on Monday to $1.1198.
+Elsewhere, the euro EUR= rose for a sixth straight session on Monday to $1.1198.

 Bleak European economic data had prompted hedge funds to bet on a weaker euro during 2019, but some strength in recent Eurozone data along with weakness in other currencies have lifted the euro.